czbiohub-sf/czb-ui/README.md

 ## Publishing a version to npm

 You will need to be on the `czb-ui` npm organization with 2FA enabled.
+Make sure you are also on the `main` branch.

-1. Run `yarn changeset version`.
+1. Run `yarn changeset version`. **Note after running this command you should not make anymore commits after step 2.**
+2. Commit the changes the command made and push them.
-2. Run `yarn changeset publish`.
+3. Run `yarn changeset publish`.
+4. Run `git push --tags` to push the tags made from the previous command.